 Somewhat aggressive to super aggressive

 There are multiple different kinds of PIN submit, each requiring a different payment flow.
-T

 The one described above is known as an “MT Flow.”
-This means that the user has to type in his phone number, then receive a text with a pin code, and then put the pin code back into the site to confirm the purchase.
+This means that the user has to type in his phone number, then receive a text with a PIN code, and then put the PIN code back into the site to confirm the purchase.

 Another common PIN Submit flow doesn’t actually involve a PIN.
 With the so-called “MO Flow,” the user simply puts his phone number in and is sent a text message.
 He then simply has to respond (via SMS) to this text message in order to confirm his purchase.